Aforizmadam44/Aforizmadam44/README.md

   # 💫 About Me:
 👋 Hello there!
-I'm Ismail Huseyn, a passionate front-end developer with a flair for creating engaging and intuitive user interfaces.
-My journey in the world of web development started with a fascination for turning ideas into visually appealing and functional websites.
+I'm Ismail Huseyn, a passionate front-end developer with a flair for creating engaging and intuitive user interfaces. <br> My journey in the world of web development started with a fascination for turning ideas into visually appealing and functional websites.
  <img src ="https://raw.githubusercontent.com/punitkmryh/punitkmryh/master/Developer.gif" width="280px" />

 ## 🌐 Socials: